-The Women's Health Medicaid Program is administered in Georgia through the Georgia Department of Community Health, and was established in 2001 following the passage of the National Breast and Cervical Cancer Prevention and Treatment Act of 2000.
+The Women's Health Medicaid Program was established in 2001 following the passage of the National Breast and Cervical Cancer Prevention and Treatment Act of 2000.
+Women apply for the program at local health departments.
+The application for presumptive eligibility is forwarded to Medicaid for the final determination.